I once met a frog

 A thick woolly hat

 An nice warm mitts Would make him happy And shout RIBBIT!
-Exclusive poems on Animal Special feelings on Frog Brave thoughts about Happy
+Best Short Poems on Animal Creative poems on Frog Generous verses on Happy

 Have something to say about the poem?